 02. a) The inventories except for goodsin-transit, were physically verified during the year by the Management at reasonable intervals.
-In our opinion and based on information and explanations given to us, the coverage and procedure b) According to the information and explanations given to us, the Company has not been sanctioned working capital limits in excess of ₹ 5 crores, in aggregate, during the year, from banks or financial institutions on the basis of security of current assets.
+In our opinion and based on information and explanations given to us, the coverage and procedure b) The Company has not been sanctioned working capital limits in excess of ₹ 5 crores, in aggregate, during the year, from banks or financial institutions on the basis of security of current assets.
 Hence, reporting on the quarterly returns or statements filed by the Company with such banks or financial institutions is not applicable.